dicekillsyou161/ebird_checklist_media/README.md

   No API key required.
-- Images embed straight from Cornell's CDN (`cdn.download.ams.birds.cornell.edu/api/v2/asset/<id>/1200`), which serves all clients — the bot never downloads or rehosts photos.
+- Images embed straight from Cornell's CDN (`cdn.download.ams.birds.cornell.edu/api/v2/asset/<id>/1200`), which serves all clients; the bot never downloads or rehosts photos.
 - Cornell fronts its sites with an anti-bot challenge (Anubis) for **browser-like** clients.
 This bot sends an honest, non-browser `User-Agent` (`ebird-checklist-discord-bot/1.0`), which the policy lets through.
-Don't "upgrade" it to a browser UA string — that gets challenged and the API will return HTML instead of JSON.
+Don't "upgrade" it to a browser UA string; that gets challenged and the API will return HTML instead of JSON.

 ## Limits and notes